Browse/search for people

 David specialises in local and urban governance studies.
 He has research experience both within the UK and in international comparative context.
 David’s particular interests are in political leadership in cities and local citizen engagement.
-He is currently working on a project that examines the introduction of a directly elected mayor in Bristol.
+He has recently completed a research project that examines the introduction of a directly elected mayor in Bristol.
+His latest edited book 'Directly elected mayors in urban governance' is to be published by Policy Press in March 2017.

-He has worked on a projects on local political leadership in Spain, on local councillors in comparative perspective, on the Lyons Inquiry into the future of local government, and the evaluation of the modernisation of local government.
-He has also worked on various projects examining different aspects of urban governance funded by ESRC, the Nuffield Foundation, EPSRC, CLG, ODPM, and the European Commission.
+David has worked on a projects on local political leadership in Spain, on local councillors in comparative perspective, and on various projects examining different aspects of urban governance funded by ESRC, the Nuffield Foundation, EPSRC, CLG, ODPM, and the European Commission.

 David studied Social Policy at the University of Portsmouth for his first degree, before studying MSc Public Policy and Administration at the London School of Economics (LSE).
 He returned to Portsmouth for his PhD in local democracy.